shie-ld/blog/linux-commands-for-managing-users.md

 If you can’t run commands as the root user, you will be notified via the terminal that you cannot run sudo on the system.

-To run elevated commands, use the sudo command followed by the elevated command you want to run.
+To run elevated commands, use the sudo command followed by the elevated command you want to run with superuser privileges.
 For example, to add a user, you can do this:

     $ sudo useradd newuser